 Since then Project Peru has owned this piece of land.
-We are situated in Zapallal, District of Puente Piedra, and our children’s refuge has been constructed in stages there.
+We are situated in Zapallal in the district of Puente Piedra, and our children’s refuge has been constructed in stages there.
 The dimensions of the land are approximately 75m x 56m; the total area is approximately 4,180m²; the total length of the perimeter wall is approximately 261m.
 The Project Peru refuge at Zapallal started from scratch with no buildings at all.
-Since 1992 Project Peru has supplied funds regularly over the years to make, first temporary, then permanent, basic, functional buildings and secure perimeter walls to suit the needs of the residents.
+Since 1992 Project Peru has supplied funds regularly over the years to make – first temporary, then permanent – basic, functional buildings and secure perimeter walls to suit the needs of the residents.

 As well as continuing to refurbish and use our original buildings we have been enjoying the use of new buildings and facilities built between 2005-10, and have been developing and extending the garden.
-We have been able to focus on improving the general environment at the refuge including paths, grassy areas, particularly in the garden around the ‘choza’ .
-This stands on a terraced area and is a large, old open sided shelter with a thatched roof, locally known as ‘the choza’.
+We have been able to focus on improving the general environment at the refuge including paths, grassy areas, particularly in the garden around the choza.
+The choza – as it is known locally – stands on a terraced area and is a large, old open-sided shelter with a thatched roof.
 It was reconstructed to exactly the same design as the old one and is regularly in use, providing a peaceful area for classes, homework, recreation and meetings, and is now surrounded by a flourishing garden.

-The main structural work and both exterior and interior work on the three new buildings were started in 2005 and completed in 2009-10.
+The main structural work, and both exterior and interior work on the three new buildings, were started in 2005 and completed in 2009-10.
 In 2005 we had both funds and hard labour from a group of 30 students via the RAF’s UK Universities Air Squadrons who worked mainly on preparing a multi-purpose sports pitch in the NE corner of the land.
-So, over a short period we were able to provide space for this large outdoor sports area, rooms for educational and practical activities including the library, music room, language teaching room, sewing room, our computer room, accommodation rooms for our visitors and for our Peruvian and foreign volunteers and our older girls, storage for our cargoes before distribution, our office and administration and space for performances and meetings.
-In addition we have refurbished our original dormitories, kitchen and bathrooms, and replaced the roof on the dining room.
+So, over a short period we were able to provide space for this large outdoor sports area; rooms for educational and practical activities including the library, music room, language teaching room, sewing room, our computer room; accommodation rooms for our visitors, for our Peruvian and foreign volunteers and our older girls; storage for our cargoes before distribution; our office and administration and space for performances and meetings.
+In addition, we have refurbished our original dormitories, kitchen and bathrooms, and replaced the roof on the dining room.
 We comply with all the required health and safety regulations.
 In addition during this period we gained access to the public drainage and clean water provision.

 We now have built a drinking water fountain at our refuge which has given us access to fresh clean drinking water at the press of a button.